bloomreach/zinc/README.md

   copying.

-- The internal format is transparent, consisting of simple text files for metadata, and unmodified or LZOP compressed blobs for all files.
+- The internal format is transparent, consisting of simple text files for metadata, and unmodified or LZO compressed blobs for all files.
 It's also designed in a way that it is robust to interrupted transactions; an interruption or other failure cannot leave the shared repository in a state that will ever confuse another client.